Employee portal

 - Franco-Ontarian Center for Educational Resources

-- Provincial Office of Education of the Catholic Faith of Ontario (OPÉCO)
+- Ontario Provincial Office of Catholic Faith Education (OPÉCO)

 - Education Quality and Accountability Office (EQAO)